-(A completed copy of this form should be stored by the telephone in the School Office and in the Key Stage 2 Resources Room.)
+(A completed copy of this form should be stored by the telephone in the School Office)

-Be ready to speak clearly and slowly Be ready to repeat information if asked Dial 9 then 999 Ask for ambulance Be ready with the following information: 1.
-School telephone number 🗲 0113 2934086 2.
-School location -> Talbot Primary School, East Moor Road, Leeds 3.
-The postcode -> LS8 1AF 4.
-The exact location in the school -> Which class?
-Which playground?
-5. Your name 🗲 Your name (first name and last name) 6.
-The name of the person and short description of symptoms $ ightarrow$ What is the name of the ill or injured person?
+Be ready to speak clearly and slowly

+Be ready to repeat information if asked

+Dial 9 then 999

+Ask for ambulance

+Be ready with the following information:

+- 1. School telephone number 0113 2930226 - 2.
+School location Fieldhead Carr Primary School, Naburn Approach, Leeds - 3.
+The postcode LS14 2EG - 4.
+The exact location in the school Which class?
+Which playground? - 5.
+Your name Your name (first name and last name) - 6.
+The name of the person and short description of symptoms

+What is the name of the ill or injured person?

 What is the matter with the person?

-7. The best entrance, and state that the crew will be met and taken to $ ightarrow$ "Use the double gated entrance to the car park, there will be someone there to guide you."
+7. The best entrance, and state that the crew will be met and taken to $\ensuremath{\mathbb{D}}$

+"Use the double gated entrance to the car park, there will be someone there to guide you."